On this Day, in 1939: Nazi Germany invaded Poland and set off World War II - Kafkadesk

-On September 1, 1939, one week after the signing of the Molotov–Ribbentrop Pact, Nazi Germany and Slovakia invaded Poland, marking the beginning of World War II in Europe.
+On September 1, 1939, one week after the signing of the Molotov–Ribbentrop Pact, Nazi Germany invaded Poland, marking the beginning of World War II in Europe.

 The Paris Peace Conference and ensuing Treaty of Versailles, signed in June 1919, formally established the newly-founded Republic of Poland as an independent and sovereign state.
 But Germany’s territorial losses following the Treaty of Versailles incited German revanchism and created unresolved problems, particularly on the status of the Free City of Danzig and of the Polish Corridor.